riku-heinonen/wolt-pre-assignment-2020/README.md

 ## Introduction
-This is my pre-assignment for the Wolt 2020 backend internship application.
-The repository contains a REST API that serves restaurant data in JSON format.
-I decided to use *Python*, more specifically [*Flask*](https://pypi.org/project/Flask/), for the task as *Python* is the language I am most familiar with.
+This is my submission for the pre-assignment of Wolt 2020 backend internship application.
+The assignment was to create a RESTful API that serves restaurant data in JSON format.
+I decided to use Python, more specifically [Flask](https://pypi.org/project/Flask/), for the task as Python is the language I am most familiar with.

 ## Blurhash
 I also familiarised myself with blurhash as per the bonus task.
-According to blurha.sh and the [*blurhash*](https://pypi.org/project/blurhash/) module the blurhashes in the given dataset are of invalid length and cannot be decoded.
+According to blurha.sh and the [blurhash](https://pypi.org/project/blurhash/) module the blurhashes in the given dataset are of invalid length and cannot be decoded.
 For this reason I decided to add an option to recalculate the blurhashes when loading the data.
-This option can be enabled by setting the RECALCULATE_HASHES at the top of *server.py* to True.
-Calculating the blurhashes uses the python modules [*blurhash*](https://pypi.org/project/blurhash/) for calculating the hash, [*Pillow*](https://pypi.org/project/Pillow/) and [*numpy*](https://pypi.org/project/numpy/) for handling images and [*requests*](https://pypi.org/project/requests/) to fetch the images from the URLs in the dataset.
+This option can be enabled by setting the RECALCULATE_HASHES at the top of server.py to True.
+Calculating the blurhashes uses the python modules [blurhash](https://pypi.org/project/blurhash/) for calculating the hash, [Pillow](https://pypi.org/project/Pillow/) and [numpy](https://pypi.org/project/numpy/) for handling images and [requests](https://pypi.org/project/requests/) to fetch the images from the URLs in the dataset.

 ## Setup
 The application is written in Python 3.7.5.
 Python can be [downloaded from here](https://www.python.org/downloads/) if you do not have it installed yet.